rackspace-cookbooks/elkstack/README.md

 `['kibana']['nginx']['template']`.
 You can also override just the password for the reverse proxy using `node.run_state['elkstack_kibana_password']`.

-By default, platformstack will call the ``::agent` recipe here.
-If you have a need for the forwarder recipe instead, just please note that you should turn off the platformstack flag for logging, and include the `elkstack::agent` recipe directly.

 To override anything else, set the appropriate node hash (`logstash`, `kibana`, or `elasticsearch`).

 ## Usage